leo-gtx/DevMag/README.md

 run command: php bin/console doctrine:schema:update
 run command: php bin/console server:run

-##Enjoy
-Feel free to use this for your own purpose
+## Enjoy and Feel free to use this for your own purpose